fleutot/zmk-keyboards-katori/README.md

   self:
     path: config
 ```
-Once you have the module added to your west.yml you can then build firmware as if it was in your config's shield directory or in ZMK main.
+Once you have the module added to your west.yml, you can build firmware as if it was in your config's shield directory or in ZMK main.